 Yes, I admit it.
 I dropped the £29,000 Livewire.
 Its weight caught me unaware and it was a hell of a job picking it back up again.
 Thankfully, no damage was done, so let’s move on, shall we?

 As I make my way into the Cotswolds and delve into a myriad of country lanes, the bike feels planted and the handling neutral.
 While it’s certainly precise enough to fling around in the twisties, it’s not as light or flickable as you might imagine a motorcycle with such sporty looks to be.
 Sure, you can ride the LiveWire aggressively if you’re determined to, but I feel like I’ve found its sweet spot as I flow along narrow country lanes building up a smooth rhythm, rather than jerking open the throttle and clutching a fistful of brake at each new turn.

 That is, of course, until I hit a straight section of road and I can’t resist twisting my wrist hard to hear the glorious wail of the electric motor yet again.
 I admit, it’s not as satisfying as the roar of a motorcycle with a petrol engine in full flight, but it’s an intoxicating experience all the same.

-As you can imagine, such as heady mix of power and weight needs a handy set of anchors to bring it to a stop.
-To do the job, Harley has furnished the LiveWire with Brembo Monobloc callipers up front that bite down on two 300mm discs, and there is a single disc, dual-piston set-up at the rear.
+As you can imagine, such a hefty mix of power and weight needs a handy set of anchors to bring it to a stop.
+To do the job, Harley has furnished the LiveWire with Brembo Monobloc callipers up front that bites down on two 300mm discs, and there is a single disc, dual-piston set-up at the rear.
 Stopping 251kg of bike isn’t easy, and under hard breaking, she did get a little squirmy.

 Twists And Turns